 One of the most important reasons for a Confidential Disclosure Agreement is relevance for patent protection.
 Disclosure of a patentable idea without proper confidentiality agreements can negate patent filing rights.

-Dr. Alice Clark, Vice Chancellor for Research and Sponsored Programs, is the University's signatory agent for research related agreements.
-If a UM employee signs a CDA on his/her own with a third party, that individual employee becomes personally liable.
+Dr. Joseph Gladden, Interim Vice Chancellor for Research and Sponsored Programs, is the University's signatory agent for research related agreements.
+If a UM employee signs a CDA on their own with a third party, that individual employee becomes personally liable.

 In order ensure awareness of the requirements and obligations under any agreement, UM personnel are required to acknowledge each agreement with their signature.